Suicide of Danny Chen: Andrew J. VanBockel

 In Afghanistan, VanBockel was Chen's squad leader at Combat Outpost Palace.
 In November 2012, a military jury convicted Staff Sgt.
 VanBockel of hazing, dereliction of duty and maltreatment of a subordinate.
 He was demoted two ranks, reprimanded and forced to perform 60 days of hard labor, of which 45 days were credited due to pre-trial confinement.

 Aftermath

 The military has been criticized for other deaths of young men associated with hazing, and has conducted courts-martial of fellow military men, including non-coms and officers, who have been seen as permitting or encouraging abusive hazing, against the military's official policies.
 After the trials associated with Chen's death, the Army said it was working "to re-examine its policies against hazing and, officials said, double its efforts to eradicate the practice from its ranks."

 An American Soldier, an opera based on Chen's suicide and the subsequent courts-martial, was premiered at the John F. Kennedy Center for the Performing Arts in 2014.
 A revised expanded version had its world premiere in 2018 at the Opera Theatre of Saint Louis festival.
 A New York production of the two-act version ran from 12 to 19 May 2024 at PAC NYC.

+Congressional Law

+In May 2026, the Harry Lew and Danny Chen Act was introduced by Senator Judy Chu, Harry Lew's aunt, to address military hazing and abuse "that we must confront directly."

+Additionally, as of July 2026, the current Senate version of the FY27 NDAA has a hazing clause that would require Pentagon leadership to consider adding hazing as a standalone offense under the UCMJ.